 Vida Valiente in Spanish translates to a valiant life.
 This winery is owned by Hayes and Susana Drumwright and winemaker Sam Kaplan and his wife Nancy.
 The first vintage of Vida Valiente was from 2019.
 In 2017, Hayes and Susanna purchased a 17.5 acre property east of St. Helena on Crystal Springs Road.
-It is located in what will be Napa Valley’s newest sub appellation, Crystal Springs.
+It is located in what was Napa Valley’s newest sub appellation, Crystal Springs approved on October 16, 2024.
 This property was formerly owned by several families with local brands or wineries including Davies (Schramsberg) and Kornell (Paula Kornell Sparkling).
 And it had never been planted to grapes, rather it was an old walnut orchard.

 It was planted in 2018 with the assistance of Kaplan and viticulturist Jim Barbour.
 Four acres of vines currently grow on the property at the base of Glass Mountain.
 This ‘hill’ takes its name from all the obsidian rock found in the region, including plenty of these stones scattered in the soils among their vines.
 Prior to the 2020 fires a small block within a colder part of the vineyard was planted to Chenin Blanc.
 But the fires unfortunately destroyed both these young vines and the surrounding forest which was providing shade.
 As a result, the vines were replanted to Cabernet Sauvignon.